 Planning a babymoon in Hawaii and looking for the best hotels and resorts to stay in?
-We have you covered!
-We just returned from a 6-day Big Island babymoon and have tons of insider tips to share on where to stay and what to do!
+I have you covered!
+I recently returned from a 6-day Big Island babymoon and have tons of insider tips to share on where to stay and what to do on your trip!

-During our Hawaii babymoon, we did splurge on nicer hotels & resorts because I wanted to have access to amenities like onsite dining choices, swimming pools, and air-conditioning (a must-have in Hawaii).
+During our Hawaii babymoon, we splurged on nicer hotels & resorts because I wanted to have access to amenities like onsite dining choices, swimming pools, and air-conditioning (a must-have in Hawaii).

 I also recommend booking a hotel in a central location that’s close to stores, gas stations, and restaurants.
 Traveling while pregnant can be very tiring and you don’t want to spend extra time driving around looking for gas stations, restrooms, and places to eat.

-Here are 15 of the best Hawaii babymoon resorts and hotels – broken down by each island!
+Here are 15 of the best Hawaii babymoon resorts and hotels – listed for each island!

 Some of the links used in this blog may be affiliate links.
 At no extra cost to you, I earn a small commission when you book through these links for which I am very thankful!